The Andrew Turnbull Network

 [WV 20 photo]

-D: 9 kilometres south of Athens lies WV 20's original terminus at the "Athens Crossroads" intersection on Princeton's east end.
-By 1945 the highway had been extended west through downtown Princeton and Bramwell.
-The original terminus remained significant as the point where WV 20 and US 219/460 touched, however...and by mid-century it was turning into a spot of commercial development.
-In 1978 the intersection became home to Allen's Supermarket, a onetime IGA affiliate that later evolved into a local chain.
+D: 9 kilometres south of Athens lies the "Athens Crossroads" intersection on Princeton's east end...the point where WV 20 and the historical course of US 219 and 460 touch.
+Commercial development began to pop up in earnest in these surroundings by mid-century.
+In 1978 the intersection also became home to Allen's Supermarket, a onetime IGA affiliate that later evolved into a local chain.
 (Photo by the author, 2009.)

 [WV 20 photo]